 In 2019, Copenhagen completed construction on CopenHill, a one-of-a-kind “waste-to-energy” power plant with a beautiful ski slope on its roof, Dezeen reports.

 According to the Copenhagen Post, Denmark generates more waste than any other country in the EU — over 1,800 pounds per person yearly.
 All that trash has to go somewhere, but rather than a recycling plant or landfill, Copenhagen will incinerate it and create clean energy in the process.
+(You can watch a video of skiers racing down the power plant here.)

 Not only does this method get rid of 440,000 tons of garbage each year, but it provides affordable energy for local residents in 150,000 homes.